certainlives/certainlives.github.io/_blog/fall/2024-12-12-fall-winter-poems.markdown

 for <br>
 myself <br>
 I think about the cycle of breath and self, that each momement I breathe in, I bring into being my self. <br>
-"That's waht its for," a dancer remarks, <br>
+"That's what its for," a dancer remarks, <br>
 as if mocking my need <br>
 to put into words <br>
 what can be expressed in movement. <br>